i3-Market-V3-Public-Repository/SP3-SCGBSSW-CR-ConflictResolverService/README.md

 You need a pair of private/public keys in JWK format.
 You have two options: 1) to let the server generate them when it is first started (leave the `CRS_PRIVATE_JWK` and `CRS_PUBLIC_JWK` empty); 2) create them as follows and adding the to your .env file.

 - [new keys] `docker run -it --init crs generateJwks ES256`
-- [using a privatekey in hex] `docker run -it --init crs generateJwks ES256 <your private key in hex>`
+- [using a private key in hex] `docker run -it --init crs generateJwks ES256 <your private key in hex>`

 > Just call `docker run -it --init crs generateJwks -h` for further help.